-In 1815, Napoleon was finally beaten at Waterloo and thus ended the war between England and France.
-However, when the Napoleonic wars ended, the recession, lack of jobs and low wages for those battle weary men lucky enough to find work in the countryside resulted in a huge divide between the local landowners and farm labourers.
+In 1815, Napoleon was finally beaten at Waterloo and the war between England and France ended.
+However, the end of the Napoleonic wars didn’t have a beneficial effect for many of the residents of the Cambridgeshire country side.

+The recession, lack of jobs and low wages for those battle weary men lucky enough to find work after the war, resulted in a huge divide between the local landowners and farm labourers.

-They were desperate times and eventually it became too hard to decide who to offer assistance to because everyone needed help.
+They were desperate times and eventually it became too hard to decide who needed help the most.
+People were starving.

-A man named Cornwall started a march of protest around the town and encouraged others to join him by blowing a horn.
+A man named Cornwall started a march of protest against the situation between the rich and the poor.
+As he paraded around the town, he blew a horn to encourage others to join him.

-The rioters then moved on to Ely, where local magistrates ordered the farmers to guarantee extra wages to their farm labourers.
+Fired up, the rioters then moved on to Ely, where local magistrates attempted to dampen the situation by ordering the local farmers to guarantee extra wages to their farm labourers.

-This sentence was later changed to seven years deportation as well., and within a few days they left without ever saying goodbye to friends and family.
+Within a few days they left without ever having the opportunity to say goodbye to friends and family.

-The Littleport Riots of 1816 left a permanent impact on the village, and there have been many references to the event over the years.
+The Littleport Bread Riots of 1816 left a permanent impact on the village, and there have been many references to the tragic events over the years.